 The Institute began in 2015 by using a beta model comprised of fifty 10th grade girls from the seven high schools that serve Androscoggin County.
 This group will continue to serve as the beta cohort in 2016 and 2017, testing the junior and senior year programming.
 To date, program monitoring shows that Olympia’s Institute has focused in on a large unmet need, and is experiencing promising results.

-For the 2016/2017 school year, the Institute is expanding to a statewide model for the incoming 10th grade class, partnering with one school from each county and the initial seven schools from the beta group, while simultaneously introducing the 11th grade (My Voice) to the original seven beta schools.
+During the 2016/2017 school year, the Institute expanded to a statewide model for the incoming 10th grade class, partnering with one school from each county and the initial seven schools from the beta group, while simultaneously introducing the 11th grade (My Voice) to the original seven beta schools.
 Each new school in the program will choose five 10th graders to participate, bring the the total program size to 155 students in the 2016-2017 school year (50 11th graders and 105 10th graders).

 The Institute plans to continue its expansion over the next several years.
 By the fall of 2019, the Institute will be partnering with 36 schools and will serve 540 girls.